News

 Overview

-The Vertigo target comprises at least 6 mineralized structures over a 1,500 m x 650 m area and consists of west-northwest striking, steeply south dipping zones of quartz veining, brecciation, and fracture-controlled mineralization comprising disseminated to vein-controlled semi-massive sulphides including arsenopyrite, galena and pyrite and locally visible gold.
+The Vertigo target comprises at least 6 mineralized structures over a 1,500 m x 650 m area and consists of west-northwest striking, steeply south dipping zones of quartz veining, brecciation, and fracture-controlled mineralization comprising disseminated to vein-controlled semi-massive sulphides including arsenopyrite, galena, pyrite, along with visible gold locally.

 Vertigo was first identified as a prospective target area by Underworld Resources Inc. (“Underworld”) in 2009 through early-stage soil geochemistry sampling and geological mapping and prospecting, with rock chip samples of quartz veins returning 1.3 g/t Au.
 In June 2010, Kinross Gold Corporation (“Kinross”) acquired Underworld and continued exploration on the JP Ross property, including the Vertigo target.
 Exploration work on Vertigo in 2010 included additional soil sampling, prospecting and surface rock sampling, mechanical trenching (10 trenches, 698 m) and diamond drilling (4 holes, 521.7 m).
 Prospecting confirmed the presence of gold in quartz vein float, with two grab samples returning 5.37 g/t Au and 8.08 g/t Au.
 Chip sampling of trenches returned anomalous gold generally ranging from 0.10 to 0.20 g/t Au over widths of 5-30 m, with a best interval of 1.05 g/t Au over 45 m, including 4.06 g/t Au over 10 m in trench JRVE10T0008.
 Diamond drilling intersected relatively narrow (1-2 m) mineralized zones of generally low grade (< 0.5 g/t Au).
 The best interval was in hole JRVE10D0003 which returned 17.85 g/t Au over 1.0 m in a vuggy quartz vein and silicified breccia zone from 103.0-104.0 m.